MxSyFy/SoccerFanHub/README.md

 - **Competitions List:** Browse a comprehensive list of competitions ordered by country.
 - **Competitors List:** Explore competitors participating in each competition.
-- **Match Details:** View details of upcoming and past matches by competitor.
+- **Match Details:** View details of live, upcoming and past matches by competitor.

 ## Technologies Used